Updated May 2018

 What about world indoor masters meets?

 The inaugural World Masters Indoor Championships were in Sindelfingen, Germany, in March 2004.
 The second WMA world indoor meet was in Linz, Austria, in March 2006.
 The third was in March 2008 in Clermont-Ferrand, France.
 The last was 2017 in Daegu City, South Korea.
-The next is 2019 in Torun, Italy.
+The next is 2019 in Torun, Poland.

 Who runs WMA?